Finding a Top Financial Advisor Firm in Southfield, Michigan

 Center For Financial Planning, Inc.

-The Center for Financial Planning, Inc. has more than 1,000 clients split between individuals and high-net-worth individuals.
+The Center for Financial Planning, Inc. serves both non-high-net-worth and high-net-worth individuals.

 There is no minimum portfolio size required to work with the Center for Financial Planning.

 Center for Financial Planning Background

 The Center for Financial Planning was created in 1985.
 The firm has two principal owners in Matthew Chope and Timothy Wyman.
-Its ownership group is rounded out by three other individuals: Sandra Adams, Laurie Renchik, Nick Defenthaler, Angela Palacios, Matthew Trujillo and Lauren Adams.
+Its ownership group is rounded out by other individuals: Sandra Adams, Laurie Renchik, Nick Defenthaler, Angela Palacios, Matthew Trujillo and Lauren Adams.

 Center for Financial Planning Investment Philosophy